William Mompesson

-Mompesson did many things to help the village during the plague including preventing the spread of it by filling pockets drilled in the Boundary Stone full of vinegar for trading.
+Mompesson did many things to help the village during the plague including preventing its spread by filling pockets drilled in the Boundary Stone full of vinegar for trading.
 This helped stop the spread of the plague by sterilising any coins that came in or out of Eyam.
 "Mompesson's Well", listed at Grade II by Historic England, is a substantial well on the edge of the village and another site for the exchange of payment for food and other essentials left by neighbouring parishioners.